+- i. where the security document is made by way of deed, by virtue of an implied statutory right to appoint a receiver; and - as a matter of contract pursuant to the terms of the security document.

-A secured party will acquire the right to appoint a receiver as a matter of contract pursuant to the terms of any well-drafted security document.
-This is the most common method of enforcing share security and is an out of court procedure.
+Appointing a receiver pursuant to a contractual right set out in the security document is the most common method of enforcing share security and is an out of court procedure.
+In contrast, appointing a receiver pursuant to the rights set out in statute requires a court order.

-Once a receiver has been appointed, it can vote and sell the Secured Shares in the relevant Secured Company, as well as receive any distributions from the Secured Shares.
+Once a receiver has been appointed, it can vote and sell the Secured Shares in a Secured Company, as well as receive any distributions from the Secured Shares.
 A receiver will usually remove the Secured Company's existing directors once appointed and liquidate the Secured Company's underlying assets to facilitate repayment of the debt.